Cause of Boating Accidents

 Heading out for a day on the lake is one of the best ways to beat the summer heat in Wisconsin.
 Unfortunately, lakes can also be accident sites when boaters are negligent.
 The Wisconsin Department of Natural Resources reports that in a ten-year period, from 2010 to 2019, there was an annual average of 104 accidents on Wisconsin lakes.
 In 2019 there were 83 boating incidents which resulted in 9 fatalities and 50 injuries.

 Boating accidents can cause painful and lasting medical problems, as well as high hospital bills for the victims.
 The boat owner’s negligence can cause such accidents.
 For instance, when the:

 - Equipment / Machinery Failure

-- Operator is impaired due to alcohol or drug use
+- The operator is impaired due to alcohol or drug use

 - Submerged obstruction

 - The operator is failing to follow boating laws and regulations

 - The boat does not include required safety equipment such as regulated lights, horns, and life preservers